allrom/RoRPro/README.md

 # README

 ### Abstract
 This application was being developed when studying the ***Ruby-on-Rails basic and advanced principles and techniques***.
 It's intended to simulate "question & answers" site dynamic behavior (_StackOverflow_-alike).
 The development was carried out with principles of _Solo Agile_ and _TDD/BDD_ in mind.
+User interface pages were designed using custom CSS and JavaScript.

 ![Question and answer site Demo](../demo_assets/demo/ror-pro.gif?raw=true)